John35961/John35961/README.md

 ### About me

-Being a fond of graphism, code, UI/UX and photography since ever, I decided to turn to web programming by attending the [Wagon Paris bootcamp](https://www.lewagon.com/fr) in early 2022, after some first experiences in digital marketing, CRM and product.
+Being a fond of graphism, code, UI/UX and photography since ever, I decided to sharpen my skills in product management and web development by attending the [Wagon Paris bootcamp](https://www.lewagon.com/fr) in early 2022, after some first experiences in digital marketing, CRM and product.
 Thanks to several previous Python projects, I was able to quickly become operational on Ruby on Rails.
 Want to see what I can do?
 See [jeanguillet.com](https://www.jeanguillet.com) to check out some of my side projects from recent years (code, graphism, video and related stuff).

 ---